Where 15 Of The Most Famous Companies Were Founded

 Place started the business: In his office

-Back in 2001 after his birthday someone in the office introduced him to online dating sites.
-He went back to his desk and checked out udate.com and kiss.com and lavalife/web personals.
-He was bored and He wanted to chat with people.
-He was really annoyed when he found out you had to pay for everything, he ended up telling the girl who introduced him to the sites that he could do better and make them for free, so he went and registered Plentyoffish.com.
+Back in 2001 after his birthday someone in the office introduced him to online dating sites.ย He went back to his desk and checked out udate.com and kiss.com and lavalife/web personals.
+He was bored and He wanted to chat with people.ย He was really annoyed when he found out you had to pay for everything, he ended up telling the girl who introduced him to the sites that he could do better and make them for free, so he went and registered Plentyoffish.com.

 Where PlentyOfFish.com Was Started

-Where Voltage Was Started
+9) Where Salesforce Was Started

-Where YouTube Was Started
+10) Where YouTube Was Started

 Where YouTube.com Was Started

-Where FastHost Was Started
+11) Where Tencent Was Started

-Place started the business: From his bedroom
+Place started the business: From an office

-Where WhatEverLife.com Was Started
+12) Where Amazon Was Started

-Where eBay Was Started
+13) Where eBay Was Started

 Founder: Pierre Omidyar

-There aren’t many sites on the Internet that can claim the success that eBay has enjoyed.
 The first name eBay used was Echo Bay Technology.
-When the company tried to register the domain name echobay.com, they found that it was already in use.
-They shortened the name to eBay.com and the Website was born.
+When the company tried registering the domain name echobay.com, they found it was already in use.
+They shortened the name to eBay.com, and the website was born.

 Where eBay.com Was Started

-Where LinkedIn Was Started
+14) Where LinkedIn Was Started

-Founder: Reid Hoffman
+Who founded LinkedIn: Reid Hoffman

 Place started the business: In the living room